isomorphic-software/smartclient-docs/classes/Canvas.md

 *   Calling markForRedraw() on the canvas will evaluate any embedded expressions.
 *   Multiple such expressions may be embedded within the contents string for a component.
-*   If an error occurs during evaluation, a warning is logged to the [Developer Console](../kb_topics/debugging.md#kb-topic-debugging) and an empty string will be substituted.
+*   If an error occurs during evaluation, a warning is logged to the [Developer Console](../kb_topics/debugging.md#kb-topic-debugging) and the error string will be embedded in place of the expected value in the Canvas.

 ### Groups